Ilie Ciocan, Romania’s oldest living person celebrated his 111th birthday

 In 1945 he was released home from the army on the grounds that he had many children.
 He managed to return from the front unscathed.
 After World War II, he received veteran status.
 Following the general promotion orders issued after 1990 by the Ministry of National Defense of Romania, Ciocan reached the rank of major.
 His wife Floarea died in 1992 at the age of 87.
 He rode a bicycle until the age of 90.
 At the age of 93, he slipped in the snow and broke his leg, he recovered successfully, although he refused to let the doctors put his leg in a “plaster”.
 Until the age of 103, Ciocan could read the Bible and the newspaper without glasses.
 In three years he lost his hearing and sight.

-In May 2023, he celebrated his 110th birthday, becoming a supercentenarian.
+On 28 May 2023, he celebrated his 110th birthday, becoming a supercentenarian.

 He is also the second-oldest known documented Romanian man ever, behind Dumitru Comănescu (1908–2020) who lived 111 years, 219 days.